Fast and energy-efficient neuromorphic deep learning with first-spike times

-In this context, we highlight the importance of a detail mentioned in the derivation of \cref{eq:equaltime_dw_reinsert}. \Cref{eq:equalTimeEquation} for the output spike time depends only on neuron parameters, presynaptic spike times and weights, thus its derivatives share the same dependencies (\crefpPlTwo{eq:appendix_equaltime_notinserted_dt}{eq:appendix_equaltime_notinserted_dw}).
+In this context, we highlight the importance of a detail mentioned in the derivation of \cref{eq:equaltime_dw_reinsert}.
+The output spike time given in \cref{eq:equalTimeEquation} depends only on neuron parameters, presynaptic spike times and weights, thus its derivatives share the same dependencies (\crefpPlTwo{eq:appendix_equaltime_notinserted_dt}{eq:appendix_equaltime_notinserted_dw}).
 With some manipulations, the equation for the actual output spike time can be inserted (\crefpPlTwo{eq:appendix_equaltime_reinserted_dt}{eq:appendix_equaltime_reinserted_dw}), producing a version of the learning rule that directly depends on the output spike time itself.
 This version thus allows the incorporation of additional information gained in the forward pass and is therefore expected to be significantly more stable, which is confirmed below.

-Using dimensionless weight units, we observe that an upper weight limit of approximately $3$ is sufficient for achieving peak performance (\Cref{fig:stability}a).
+Using dimensionless weight units (scaled by the inverse threshold), we observe that an upper weight limit of approximately $3$ is sufficient for achieving peak performance (\Cref{fig:stability}a).
 This weight value is equivalent to a \gls{psp} that covers the distance between leak potential and firing threshold.

-In our \dls setup, the average maximal weight was slightly larger, at $w_\text{clip} = 3.15$.
+If this is not achievable within the typical parametrization range of a neuromorphic chip, the effective maximum weight to the hidden layer can be increased by multiplexing each input into the network (cf. \methods).

 In the experiments with limited weight resolution (both in software and on hardware), a floating-point-precision ``shadow" copy of synaptic weights was kept in memory.
-The forward and backward pass used discretized weight values, while the calculated weight updates were applied to the shadow weights.
+The forward and backward pass used discretized weight values, while the calculated weight updates were applied to the shadow weights \citep{hubara2017quantized}.
 Our model shows approximately constant performance for weight resolutions down to 5 bit, followed by gradual degradation below (\Cref{fig:stability}b).

 Interestingly, adding variability to the synapse and membrane time constants has no discernible effects (\Cref{fig:stability}c).
 This is a direct consequence of having used the true output spike times for the learning rule in the backward pass.
 A comparison to ``naive" gradient descent without this information is shown in (\Cref{fig:stability}d).
 These simulations show that the algorithm can be expected to adequately cope with a large amount of fixed-pattern noise on the time constants if the mean of the distributions for $\taum$ and $\taus$ match reasonably well with the values assumed by the learning rule (up to 10-20\% difference).